we all have

 synchrony of circadian rhythm

-Synchrony of circadian rhythm
+Synchrony of circadian rhythms

 It is important to keep molecular and physiological processes working properly.
 Sleep behaviour is one of the factors that might affect circadian rhythms.